smudge/decks/railsconf-2022/slides.md

 </v-click>

 <!--
 So, firstly, there's always the option to just use the production app, right?
-And in our case, it's a cluster of multiple relatively monolithic applications.
+And in our case, it's a cluster of multiple relatively monolithic applications - so not microservices, but also not one big rails app.
 But since our app involves real money, and real personal info, this option didn't feel great.

 So we looked around and saw that Betterment also had a _staging_ environment.